geoelements/geoelements.github.io/research/index.md

 entries_layout: grid
 ---

-Our research group is dedicated to exploring advanced numerical methods and innovative techniques that bridge the gap between traditional simulations and modern data-driven approaches.
+Our research group is dedicated to advancing AI and numerical methods for robotics and control.
+We combine cutting-edge machine learning techniques with physics-based simulations to enable robots to navigate and interact with complex, unstructured environments.
 Below are our primary areas of focus:

 <div class="course-grid">